 No matter whether you're an over-supplier or an under-supplier, every breastfeeding momma has the same fear: What if I run out of milk?

-So we pump and freeze and pump and freeze every drop until our babies wean and we realize we have a freezer full of milk.
+So we pump and freeze and pump and freeze every drop until our babies wean, and we realize we have a freezer full of milk.
 Now what?

 If you're an experienced soap maker used to working with lye, you might want to give my cold process breastmilk soap recipe a try.